Nakashi-Satomoto/Homework/README.md

 # Homework

-This is about my cryptography work in the Tokyo Institute of Technology
+This is about my cryptography work at the Tokyo Institute of Technology